-Just enter the keyword or a search query and find all the questions ideas.
+Just enter the keyword or a search query and find all the questions and ideas.

 For example, using the focus keyword “customer journey” gave us 480 questions.
 Sure, some questions can be not relevant but, this is a lot that you can address when writing content around that focus keyword.